Mortgage rates in New Brunswick

 Covered by 83% forest, New Brunswick is one of the most sparsely populated provinces in Canada's Atlantic region.
 The primary industries in New Brunswick are natural resource-based, with agriculture, farming, fishing, forestry, and mining, making up a sizable chunk of its economic output.

-With over 90% of New Brunswick's exports going south of the border, the United States is the province's largest export market.
-Petroleum and seafood being the primary exported goods.
+With over 90% of New Brunswick's exports going south of the border, the United States is the province's largest export market, with petroleum and seafood being the primary exported goods.